Azure/aaz/Commands/tsi/access-policy/readme.md

 : Get the access policy with the specified name in the specified environment.

 - [update](/Commands/tsi/access-policy/_update.md)
-: Update an access policy in the specified environment.
+: Update the access policy with the specified name in the specified subscription, resource group, and environment.